delmic/odemis/doc/develop/documentation.rst

 Odemis' documentation is fractioned into several manuals:

 * **Basic user manual** (Odemis at a glance): *Not yet available* Target audience is a microscope user who was assigned to acquire some images on "this weird microscope that they call SECOM".
-It descripes mostly the GUI.
+It describes mostly the GUI.
 The GUI points to this manual when help is requested (directly showing the topic for the current context).
 * **Advanced user documentation** (Maintaining and troubleshooting Odemis): *Not yet available* The target audience of this manual is the technician in an imaging facility who has to install, maintain and troubleshoot the Delmic microscopes.
 It should also be usable as a memory freshener for the Delmic employees who do support on the microscope.
 All the tips and tricks on the using software, including the back-end should be described.
 A large section on calibrating the microscope and modifying the microscope configuration file.
 Also how to update the software, report bugs, and ask for help.
 * **Developer manual** (Programming with Odemis and programming Odemis): *This document* Target audience of this manual is the user/programmer who wants to extend the Odemis software suite with his own advanced (software) features.
 It describes all the aspects related to software development and Odemis.
 Its source are stored in the ``doc/develop/`` directory.